ergodicio/tsadar/docs/source/bg_algorithms.rst

 A small smoothing kernel is applied to the background data and corresponding lineouts are taken in order to provide backgounds for each lineout.

 Pixel background
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the workhorse algorithm for time resolved data which tends to have lower background levels.
-This algorithm can be called by supplying ``pixel``, ``ps``, ``um``, or ``auto`` to the ``data:background:type`` field.
-The first 3 options just specify the units for the ``data:background:slice`` field similar to how lineouts are defined.
-The ``auto`` option is only recomended for single lineouts, it selects a line 100 units after the lineout to analyze the background.
+This algorithm can be called by supplying ``pixel`` to the ``data:background:type`` field and the pixel location where the background is to be analyzed should be supplied to to the ``data:background:slice`` field.

 The pixel algorithm takes a group of lineouts centered at the specified location with a width 2* ``data:dpixel`` +1 and averages them.
 This background lineout is then smoothed.
+The smoothing is done with a moving average whose window size is set with the ``data:background:bg_smoothing_window``.
 At this point the algorithm divereges for the EPW and IAW.
-For IAW the spectral range is very small and very little spectral dependence is usualy seen in the background, so the background is averaged again to produce a scale background value.
-For the EPW there is far more spectral dependence so the smothed background is fit with a double exponential function to further smooth it.
+For IAW the spectral range is very small and very little spectral dependence is usualy seen in the background, so the background is averaged again to produce a scalar background value.
+For the EPW there is far more spectral dependence so the smothed background used as is.
 Finaly this idealized background is scaled in magnitude to match the data at that lineout using the endges of the data.